Skip to content

 My policy was that I never wanted more than one student of each gender out of the room at a time.
 Kids do get into shenanigans if they’re in the bathroom together during class.
 Elementary school kids tend to splash and play in the sinks, or worst case scenario, spread yuck on the walls or write misspelled graffiti.

-I got two plastic pigs – one pink for girls and one blue for boys.
+For my classroom, I got two plastic pigs – one pink for girls and one blue for boys.
 I know – some of y’all are highly annoyed with my gender norming, and that’s a fair criticism.
+In our school culture, this is pretty standard and expected.

 I only chose the pigs because I found them at Five Below and they were plastic for easy cleaning.
 There are similar ones on Amazon, but really anything will do!
 Anything that can be easily Lysol sprayed and makes the kids smile will do the trick.